 Christopher B. Goodman, “Political Fragmentation & Economic Growth in U.S. Metropolitan Areas.”
+Journal of Urban Affairs

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader